McCoyAle/kube-cert-study/multipass.md

     a. `microk8s add-node`

-3. Shell into the first work node using the command from step 1 of this section, and run the command provided in step 2.
+3. Shell into the first worker node using the command from step 1 of this section, and run the command provided in step 2.
 Ensure that you use the correct command, as the first is for an additional control-plane node and the second is for a worker node.

     a. `microk8s join 192.168.64.3:25000/ab457d9a2933d63e17db7a738a17135f/846dbb6ca6a4 --worker`